audrey-onfroy/Onfroy_12tips_ACM_REP_25/README.md

 ### Twelve tips for reproducible analysis of single-cell transcriptomics data

 This repository contains the code to process the six scRNA-Seq samples from the OEP002321 dataset.
 This dataset was originally published by S. Wu and colleagues (2022) (DOI: [10.1038/s41421-022-00394-2](https://doi.org/10.1038/s41421-022-00394-2)).
 The re-analysis of this dataset, from the count matrices, illustrates **twelve tips for reproducible analysis of single-cell transcriptomics data**.
-To read the analysis, please open `index.html` file in any browser.
+To navigate through the analysis, please open `index.html`.

 *Note*: For the double-blind review of the article, links redirecting to Github or Zenodo are anonymised by using Google Drive.
+The "index.html" will redirect to the URL of the Github Pages associated with the repository.
+Currently, you need to download the whole folder on a local machine and open the index.html in a Web Browser.

 ### Reproduce the analysis